Peter Parker (physician): Lam Qua portraits

 While in China, Parker met Lam Qua, a Western-trained Chinese painter.
 Parker commissioned Lam Qua to paint patients at the Canton Hospital with large tumors or other major deformities.
 Some of the paintings are part of a collection of Lam Qua's work held by the Peter Parker Collection at the Harvey Cushing/John Hay Whitney Medical Library at Yale University.
 Parker left these portraits to the Pathology Department of the Yale Medical School, which later gave them to the library.

 United States

 After his final return to the United States, Parker and Harriet had one son, Peter Parker Jr., in 1859.
 In the 1860s, the couple moved to the townhome on Lafayette Square that is known today as the Peter Parker House.
 From here the couple regularly hosted notable figures in Washington, including Supreme Court justices, members of Congress, and President Abraham Lincoln.

-Parker became a regent of the Smithsonian Institution in 1868, a corporate member of the American Board in 1871, and was a delegate of the Evangelical Alliance to Russia the same year to memorialize Tsar Alexander II in behalf of religious liberty in the Baltic provinces.
+Parker became a regent of the Smithsonian Institution in 1868, a corporate member of the American Board in 1871, and was a delegate of the Evangelical Alliance to Russia the same year to memorialise Tsar Alexander II on behalf of religious liberty in the Baltic provinces.
+He was instrumental in the campaign against Chinese Coolie labour, and the U.S. government’s involvement with the trafficking of coolies to the Caribbean and Latin America.
 He was president of the Washington branch of the Evangelical Alliance in 1887.
 He died on January 10, 1888, in Washington, D.C.